 - I2C standard implements a simple and efficient bus which does not require additional logic such as address decoders or arbiters

-The I2C-HS can be utilized for a variety of serial interface applications.
+The I2C can be utilized for a variety of bus applications including:

 The core as delivered is warranted against defects for ninety days from purchase.
 Thirty days of phone and email technical support are included, starting with the first interaction.
 Additional maintenance and support options are available.

 The core has been verified through extensive synthesis, place and route and simulation runs.
 It has also been em-bedded in several products, and is proven in both ASIC and FPGA technologies.

 The core is available in ASIC (synthesizable HDL) and FPGA (netlist) forms, and includes everything required for successful implementation:

 - HDL RTL source code (ASICs) or post-synthesis EDIF netlist (FPGAs)

 - Simulation script, vectors, expected results, and comparison utility

 - Synthesis script (ASICs) or place and route script (FPGAs)